adamplouff/scriptui-battlestyle/README.md

 }`

 ## Issues
-As far as I know, roll-over states are not possible.
-If you can figure it out then let me know.
+~~As far as I know, roll-over states are not possible.
+If you can figure it out then let me know.~~  Roll-over states added in 1.1

 ## Credits
 Originally based on a super old post for drawing colored text buttons.